Seednode/pinglog/README.md

 You may need to run `sudo sysctl -w net.ipv4.ping_group_range="0 2147483647"` on Linux hosts.

 (See [here](https://github.com/go-ping/ping#supported-operating-systems) for details)

+### Environment variables
+Almost all options configurable via flags can also be configured via environment variables.

+The associated environment variable is the prefix `ROULETTE_` plus the flag name, with the following changes:
+- Leading hyphens removed
+- Converted to upper-case
+- All internal hyphens converted to underscores

+For example:
+- `--beep` becomes `PINGLOG_BEEP=true`
+- `--count 10` becomes `PINGLOG_COUNT=10`
+- `--output host.log` becomes `PINGLOG_OUTPUT=host.log`

 ## Usage output
 ```